prateevnik/wru/README.md

 Q:  Why?
 A   The tool is fairly fast, performing its analysis in a few seconds on one executable.
 This can let one quickly decide if a given executable is interesting enough to warrant further investigation using behavioral analysis or debugging.

+Q:  Does this really work?
+A:  In the author's experience, yes.
+I like to use it as a triage tool, often looping over files, to decide which one(s) are worth investing time to debug.

 Q: How does this "wru" tool do its work under the covers?
 A: A longer answer, see below under the section about installing on Ubuntu.